P-R-N-D/ENN-PyTorch/README.md

 ## License

 **Code** is licensed under **PolyForm Noncommercial 1.0.0**.
 **Weights/datasets/other artifacts** remain under the terms described in your `LICENSE` file.
-For commercial use, obtain a separate license
+For commercial use, contact the owner to obtain a separate license.

 ## Requirements